Introducing Hey, Sis

 Sign up to our newsletter and follow us on socials to find out more about what Hey, Sis. will be up to this year.

-EVENT
+PAST EVENT

-Hey, Sis.
+This conversation was part of the event, Hey, Sis.
 Presents: The Science of Sisterhood

 What if sisterhood was more than a feeling—what if it could change your life?

-Sisterhood isn’t a soft extra—it’s a science and a survival strategy.
+Sisterhood isn’t a soft extra - it’s a science and a survival strategy.
 For women of the Global Majority, community isn’t just comforting; it’s revolutionary.

 Anthropologist and Facilitator Dr Zoë Goodman is facilitating the Residency.
 Zoë is from the Department of Global Health and Social Medicine and Visual Embodied Methodologies Network (VEM) at King's College London.